FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 Like integer encodings, floating point encodings follow the byte order specified by message schema.
-See section [*Message Schema*](#message-schema-1) for specification of message schema attributes, including byteOrder.
+See section [*Message Schema*](#message-schema-1) for specification of Message schema attributes, including byteOrder.

 ### Float encoding specifications